ch4itu/EternalBliss/README.md

 Eternal Bliss is a **prototype demo for hackathons**.
 - Always use throwaway wallets.
 - Do not import keys that hold real funds.
+- PvP wagers are real on TestNet - only wager what you can afford to lose.

 ---